commercetools/commercetools-payone-integration/docs/Migration-Guide.md

   _This section could be skipped if this payment method is not used_

-  1. Contact Payone Merchant support and activate `bancontact` and `iDeal` payment method in your account, supply them required values from Paydirekt Merchant account.
+  1. Contact Payone Merchant support and activate `bancontact` and `iDeal` payment method in your account.
   1. Ensure the following attributes are added to payment type `payment-BANK_TRANSFER`:
      * **`bankCountry`**
      * **`bankGroupType`**